browserengineering/book/book/forms.md

             self.parent.w += gap
 ```

-You\'ll note the `add_space` function hardcodes a 5-pixel space, unlike
+You'll note the `add_space` function hardcodes a 5-pixel space, unlike
 `TextLayout`, which uses the current font.
-That\'s because the
+That's because the
 *contents* of a text input generally use a custom font, not the same
 font used by surrounding text, so I might as well hard-code in the size
 of spaces.